 Many people today have never been on a train.
 And still fewer people have been on a real steam train.
-That's why Kings Island’s recreation of the railroad of the late 1800’s appeals to guests of all ages.
+That’s why Kings Island’s recreation of the railroad of the late 1800’s appeals to guests of all ages.

-Kings Island's locomotives have been at the park since it opened in 1972 and are scale replicas of the famous 1800's locomotive known as The General, which was the subject of the Great Locomotive Chase of the American Civil War (The General is preserved at the Southern Museum of Civil War and Locomotive History in Kennesaw, Georgia).
+Kings Island’s two locomotives have been at the park since it opened in 1972 and are scale replicas of the famous 1800’s locomotive known as The General, which was the subject of the Great Locomotive Chase of the American Civil War (The General is preserved at the Southern Museum of Civil War and Locomotive History in Kennesaw, Georgia).
 Although Kings Island’s engines are fired by propane rather than coal, the 400-gallon boilers on each engine provide plenty of capacity to make them real authentic steam-spitting locomotives.

-Soon after the trains pull out of the "old" depot on the 36-inch gauge track, passengers pass under the first drop of the Diamondback roller coaster and over a 65-foot natural ravine on a steel and wood trestle.
-The track winds through several fields, stopping at the Soak City Waterpark.
-After dropping off and picking up guests at the 33-acre waterpark, the trains then loop around through woods and back into the depot.
-A round trip on the train covers 1-1/4 miles of track.
+Soon after the trains pull out of the “old” depot on the 36-inch gauge track, they pass over a 65-foot natural ravine on a steel and wood trestle.
+The track winds through several fields, stopping at the 33-acre Soak City Waterpark.
+After dropping off and picking up guests at Soak City, the trains then loop around through the woods and back into the depot.
+A round trip on the train covers one and a quarter miles of track.

 The Kings Island and Miami Valley Railroad has given more than 54 million rides since 1972, the second-most in park history behind the Racer (103 million).
 Its record year was 1973, when 2,378,749 rides were given.